The Sunlit Path – A Summer Evening with the Danubia Orchestra

 This programme is held in Hungarian.

-To ascend to the light – everyone experiences at least once how liberating it can be when we break free from the grip of darkness.
-At the Danubia Orchestra’s open-air summer evening concert, the symphonies of Mozart and Schubert, built on the dynamics of light and shadow, show that without music conceived in darkness, even sunlight does not sparkle so brilliantly.
-The concert’s conductor, Máté Hámori, will talk about the works, the relationships between their keys, the performers’ dilemmas, and the spiritual kinship of the composers.
+To reach the light – everyone experiences at least once how liberating it can be when we break free from the grip of darkness.
+At the Danubia Orchestra’s open-air summer evening concert, the symphonies of Mozart and Schubert, built on the dynamics of light and shadow, show that without music conceived in darkness, even sunlight would not glitter so brightly.
+The concert’s conductor, Máté Hámori, talks about the works, the relationships between keys, the performers’ dilemmas, and the spiritual kinship of the composers.

 Covered Open-air Stage concerts